chromice/ae/README.md

 ]);
 ```

-First of all, we will take advantage of the fact that `\ae\file()` function returns an object that conforms to `\ae\response\Dispatchable` interface.
-Secondly, whenever actual matched URI path is longer than the pattern, the remainder of it is passed as *the last argument* to our handler.
-And thirdly, we use `download()` method to set <samp>Content-Disposition</samp> header to <samp>attachment</samp>, and force the download rather than simply display the content of the file.
+First of all, we take advantage of the fact that `\ae\file()` function returns an object that conforms to `\ae\response\Dispatchable` interface.
+Secondly, whenever actual matched URI path is longer than the pattern, the remainder of it is passed as *last argument* to our handler.
+And thirdly, we use `download()` method to set <samp>Content-Disposition</samp> header to <samp>attachment</samp>, and force the download rather than simply passing through the file content.

 > You can pass a custom file to `download()` method, if you do not want to use the actual file name.